 Barbara was previously Project Co-ordinator for the HEFCE LGM-funded Leading Curriculum Change for Sustainability project from 2010-2012, working with 5 partner HE institutions, key agencies and external stakeholders across the sector.
 She has supported a range of commissioned projects and institutional initiatives in sustainability, including the Learning for Sustainable Futures scheme from 2012-2016.
 She joined the University in 2005 as Administrator for the University’s HEFCE funded Centre for Active Learning (Centre of Excellence in Teaching and Learning), then worked in the Centre for Enterprise and Innovation as project officer for the ECIF funded Graduate Challenge scheme.

 Barbara’s previous experience was at Gloucestershire College and she has qualifications in IBT2, NVQ Advice and Guidance, plus many years of experience in administration and customer service.
-She has supported an education charity project in India for the past 13 years, travelling to Kolkata annually to carry out volunteer work with children.
+She has supported an education charity project in India for the past 14 years, travelling to Kolkata annually to carry out volunteer work with street children.
 She is also a trustee of a charity HEAL Romania, working with children and families in poverty in Bucharest.
-In 2013 Barbara won a University Social Enterprise award for her charitable work and her outstanding commitment to the community has been recognised with Bank It Staff Volunteer of the Year awards at the University Staff Awards in 2016 and 2017.
+In 2013 Barbara won a University Social Enterprise award for her charitable work and her outstanding commitment to the community has been recognised with Bank It Staff Volunteer of the Year awards at the University Staff Awards in 2016, 2017 and 2018.

 Key staff with Sustainability Responsibilities

 David is Dean of Academic Development and holds portfolio responsibility for sustainability within the University Executive Committee to ensure that executive consideration is given to all strategic sustainability development matters.
 His research background is in physical activity and public health, which supports his interest in sustainability and wellbeing agendas, as well as his oversight of the broader student experience, academic practice and research in sustainability.